HiveMQ Edge REST API

 -

-Base DN for user searches or DN construction
+Base DN for DN construction

 <directory-descent>